jond-andrew/workflow/README.md

 ### iTerm 2

-Manual instructions for setting up iTerm, so that it "Drops down" from a hotkey.
+Very detailed manual instructions for setting up iTerm, so that it "Drops down" from a hotkey.
 In iTerm Preferences:

 - General
 	- Closing: Quit when all windows are closed